shantnu/Path/content/index.md

 [On Healing the Pain of Living](/heal-pain-living) Why People Struggle with Life and Spirituality, and how the ego tricks us into accepting mediocrity

 ---

-[Karma isn’t Your Headmaster, and God isn’t Harry Potter](/what-is-karma) In which I talk about what karma is, escaping the circle of karma, and Harry Potter.
-[Obviously , Harry Potter has the answers](/what-is-karma)

----